How to Not Kill Each Other When Travelling as a Couple

 It’s really easy to get so caught up in your plans for the day that you forget to factor in food or drinks.
-We now make sure that we always have a bottle of water and some snacks to avoid a meltdown.
+We now make sure that we always have a bottle of pure water filtered by the best water filter pitcher we have, and some snacks to avoid a meltdown.

 Get used to (not) awkward silence

 It isn’t possible to fill every minute of every day with thrilling conversation – you quickly need to become comfortable with just being silent in each others presence.

 Prepare to know far too much about each others bowel movements

 This is particularly true for a couple travelling to any developing nations where you will both potentially have to fight each other for use of the err…facilities.
 You’ll get some good experience at sharing anyway.

 We use codes to helpfully suggest that the other person may wish to go for a stroll or at a minimum create some background sound.

 “Hey do you mind turning the TV up a bit?
 Or a lot.”